The Method We Recommend to Easily & Safely

 yourself, and them.

 If this is not possible, feed last dried one evening, skip morning meal, then start raw that evening (this is different for young puppies as they should not go without meals).

 Days 14-21 (If all is going well): Alternating days of 'Chicken & Tripe' and 'Fish & Chicken'

-Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if we need to go for lower fat options.
+Days 21-28(If all is going well): Alternating days of 'Chicken & Tripe' and 'Lamb and Chicken' or Turkey if lower fat options are needed.